 Solution: Use a Shopping List App With a Price Function

 Some shopping list apps, like Listonic, have a function where you can add prices to items, and can even multiply the unit price by desired quantity so you can see a total for each set.
 This means that when you’re shopping, you can see the maximum or desired amount you want to spend on those items.
 One glance at your shopping list and you can see if the offer is saving you money or costing you more than your budget.

 Supermarket Tricks #3: Keeping it on the (Eye) Level

 You have lovely eyes.
 Supermarkets thinks so, too.

-The area in between eye-level and “stoop level” is the eye-level of children, and they’re not safe from supermarkets wanting to increase their sales either!
-Brightly colored and appealing items are placed in this area so children spot them and ask their parents to buy these for them.
+The area in between eye-level and “stoop level” is the eye-level of children, and they’re not safe from supermarkets tricks either!
+In this area are plenty of brightly colored and appealing items.
+This means it’s easier for children to spot them and ask their parents to buy these for them.
 But watch out, these are often unhealthy treats.

 Solution: Take a Good Look Around